venkateshakula1729/cs425-2025-/README.md

 ### Technical Challenges
 __1. Message Fragmentation__
-   - Problem: TCP stream could split messages
+   - **Problem**: TCP stream could split messages
-   - Solution: Implemented send_all and kept a threshold for message size
+   - **Solution**: Implemented send_all and kept a threshold for message size

 __2. Race Conditions__
-   - Problem: Concurrent access to shared data structures
+   - **Problem**: Concurrent access to shared data structures
-   - Solution: Implemented fine-grained mutex protection
+   - **Solution**: Implemented fine-grained mutex protection

 __3. Resource Management__
-   - Problem: Thread cleanup for disconnected clients
+   - **Problem**: Thread cleanup for disconnected clients
-   - Solution: Once the client is disconnected, all resources allocated to him are removed and proper thread detachment done __4.
-Binding issue__
+   - **Solution**: Once the client is disconnected, all resources allocated to him are removed and proper thread detachment done
+__4. Binding issue__
-   - Problem: Immediate login after disconnection caused binding error
+   - **Problem**: Immediate login after disconnection caused binding error
-   - Solution: It is due to port not being released quickly DO-REUSEADDR option is used and properly handled
+   - **Solution**: It is due to port not being released quickly DO-REUSEADDR option is used and properly handled

 ## Team Contribution
 - Venkatesh (33.33%): Developed server code, message handling, and documentation